-Division of Information & Intelligent Systems
+Division of Information and Intelligent Systems

-Information Integration and Informatics (III)
+IIS: Information Integration and Informatics (III)

 |Wei-Shinn Kuemail@example.com||(703) 292-8318|

 |Amarda Shehuemail@example.com||(703) 292-7842|

 |Sylvia J. Spenglerfirstname.lastname@example.org||(703) 292-8930|

 The III program supports innovative research on computational methods for the full data lifecycle, from collection through archiving and knowledge discovery, to maximize the utility of information resources to science and engineering and broadly to society.
 III projects range from formal theoretical research to those that advance data-intensive applications of scientific, engineering or societal importance.
 Research areas within III include: